With a multidisciplinary emphasis, this MSc Oceanography masters programme incorporates both taught modules as well as independent research.

 You can apply through the University of Southampton's online postgraduate application system.
 You can find out more here.

 The Institute of Marine Engineering, Science and Technology (IMarEST).

-Staff at NOCS offer a wide range of project topics in their area of research, which could involve laboratory work, analysis of existing data sets, or fieldwork.
-You can also suggest your own ideas for research, after consulting with your tutor.
+Staff at NOCS offer a wide range of project topics in their areas of research, which can involve laboratory work, analysis of existing data sets, and fieldwork.
+Students can also develop their own ideas for research, in consultation with staff.

-Conversion course especially suitable for graduates from other disciplines
+Conversion course especially suitable for graduates who do not have "marine" science degrees

 Flexible programme allowing you to explore specialist or wider interests

-Draws on world-class expertise from our oceanography and marine science research groups
+Draws on world-class expertise from our marine science research groups

 Opportunity to attend research seminars delivered by leading marine scientists

 Graduates in any scientific discipline or maths are eligible to apply for MSc Oceanography, usually with a strong background in one of the following:

 A biological science